Ferries to Corsica

 Accommodation options on board

-Many Corsica ferries offer you different types of cabins: from simple inside cabins to outside cabins with sea views and deluxe cabins.
+Many Corsica ferries offer you different types of cabins: from simple inside cabins to outside cabins with sea view and deluxe cabins.
 You can also reserve reclining chairs in special relaxation areas.
 If you are only planning a short crossing, it is often enough to do without a cabin – especially during the day.

 For campers, for example, Corsica Ferries offers “Camping on Board”: you sleep in your own motorhome or camper on the car deck during the crossing (only available on certain night connections and by prior arrangement).

-Travel tips for your trip to CorsicaFerry
+Travel tips for your ferry to Corsica

 • Note the check-in time: Allow enough of a buffer – most shipping companies require you to check in at least 60 to 90 minutes before departure, with motorhomes usually even earlier.